 Myth 2: Freehold can be held forever

-Although a freehold title can be held forever in nominal terms, this is not the case always.
-Older houses over 20-30 years may enter a collective sale due to a proposal from the owner or developer.
-If the government needs to re-acquire the land to build roads or other public facilities, the owners also need to move out though the owners will be rightfully compensated.
+Although a freehold title can be held forever in nominal terms, this is not always the case.
+Older houses over 20-30 years may enter a collective sale due to a proposal from owners or developers.
+If the government needs to re-acquire the land to build roads or other public facilities under the Land Aquisition Act, owners also need to move out though the owners will be rightfully compensated at the market rate.

-In summary, the two types of property suits different groups of buyers depend on their needs.
+In summary, freehold and leasehold properties suit different groups of buyers depend on their needs.

 Freehold is suitable for: